yhan/payment.gateway.checkout.com/README.md

 - Endurance / Soak testing
 - Test individual components: currently my Read Projector is not performance tested
 - Test components hosted in cluster
+- Integrate performance testing to CI
+- Monitor production systems: metrics and perf indicators should be monitored

 # Unit and Acceptance tests